automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Harpymimus.md

 # Harpymimus
-## Description: Named after the winged creature of Greek myth.
+## Named after the winged creature of Greek myth.